 - You have both Medicare Part A and Medicare Part B - -- and -- you live in our geographic service area (Section 2.2 below describes our service area).
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and -- you are a United States citizen or are lawfully present in the United States.
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - -- and -- you are a United States citizen or are lawfully present in the United States

-Section 2.2 Here is the plan service area for Align ChoiceElite (PPO) and Align ChoicePlus (PPO)
+Section 2.2 Here is the plan service area for Align ChoiceElite (PPO)

-Align ChoiceElite (PPO) and Align ChoicePlus (PPO) is available only to individuals who live in our plan service area.
+Align ChoiceElite (PPO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-The service area is described.
+The service area is described below.